klouderone/therhinopad/README.md

 The Keycap spacing is 19.05mm x 19.05mm, NOT the usual choc keycap spacing.
 You can find the 3D printed keycaps on printables https://www.printables.com/model/685983-kea-workshop-choc-v1-mx-spaced-keycaps.

-You can buy the PCB or Kit at my shop https://keaworkshop.com/products/rhino-pad.

 The Case is 3D printed and uses 3mm x 2mm x 1mm magnets to hold it together.
 This is included in the files.

-If you have any questions or want to get in contact with me, you can find contact information at the link https://keaworkshop.com/pages/contact.
+If you have any questions or want to get in contact with me, my discord is klouder#3331 or my email is claude@keaworkshop.com.
 ## Photos

 ![Finished Built Raw](https://github.com/klouderone/therhinopad/assets/136342173/7532a64a-21ee-4ed4-a29c-350c069533df)